SomnambulantPublic/KindleWeatherDisplay/server/icons/README.md

 I mixed, merged, and modified a number; and created a few myself (which I also release under Creative Commons licence)

-Most I have arbitrarily added invisible nodes to make the bounding box exactly 100x100px to assist in positioning
+Most I have arbitrarily added invisible nodes to make the bounding box exactly 100x100 px to assist in positioning

-advice should you do some yourself:
+Advice should you decide to do some yourself:
-* take your time to learn Inkscape, including all the options in the Path menu, and the difference between Objects, Paths, Strokes;
+* take your time to learn Inkscape, including all the options in the Path menu, and the difference between Objects, Paths, Strokes.
+Consider absolute coordinates, I think it helped;
-* then learn how to manually edit the svg files in a text editor to remove excess data.
+* then learn how to manually edit the svg files in a text editor to remove excess data Inkscape adds (not too difficult).
-* The weather-script-preprocess.svg was typed not generated (excl cut/paste for icon defs).
+* The weather-script-preprocess.svg was typed, not generated (excluding cut/paste for icon defs) (layout and design decisions are actually the hard part here).
-* When positioning icons, if you scale up/down, the x axis of translation is also multiplied (y is not) so divide desired x by scale factor.
+* When positioning icons, if you scale up/down, the x axis of translation is also multiplied (y is not) so divide desired x position by scale-factor.